SAR Accommodations

 Housing Accommodations

 Student Accessibility Resources (SAR) works in partnership with Housing and Residence Life (HRL) to ensure equal access to all students within University housing.
-Individuals with disabilities may request a reasonable accommodation, including the allowance of an assistance or service animal in University housing.
+Individuals with disabilities may request reasonable accommodation, including the allowance of assistance or service animals in university housing.
 Students requesting reasonable accommodation will engage in an interactive process to find the best accommodation to meet the student's needs on a case-by-case basis.

 Deadlines to submit Housing Accommodation Requests to SAR